dragonwasrobot/i18n-to-elm/README.md

 - The Danish translations as a function, `daDkTranslations`,
 - the English translations as a function, `enUsTranslations`,
 - all the translation IDs as a union type, `TranslationId`,
-- a union type capturing all available languages, `LanguageTag`,
+- a union type capturing all available languages, `Language`,
-- a function to parse a string into a `LanguageTag`, `parseLanguage`, and
+- a function to parse a string into a `Language`, `parseLanguage`, and
-- a function to translate a `TranslationId` for a given `LanguageTag` into a concrete `String` value.
+- a function to translate a `TranslationId` for a given `Language` into a concrete `String` value.